anyscale/templates/templates/e2e-dspy-workflow/README.md

 - Single multi-app deployment: This is the simpler way for managing your DSPy program in production by deploying one service with two applications.
 This is recommended when all your Ray Serve logic lies in one repository.

-In this guide, we will deploy our DSPy program as a single Ray Serve deployment.
+In this guide, we will show an example for both: For the local serve deploy in our workspace environment, we will do a single multi-app deployment.
+While moving to a standalone Anyscale Service, we will deploy these separately.

 First, let's save some important state for the compiled program into a JSON file for use in serving